ChrickeR/chricker.github.io/_posts/assignments/2022-12-10-tech-radar.md

 If you think this is a good idea, you can [create one](https://www.thoughtworks.com/radar/byor) for your organization.

-Here is an example how Zalando has done it´s own [tech radar](https://opensource.zalando.com/tech-radar/).
+Here is an example how Zalando has done it [Zalando tech radar](https://opensource.zalando.com/tech-radar/).